S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB4.md

    - Click on the node service to open your web app.

-These steps ensure that your frontend server is up and running, and you can access your voting Dapp through Morpheus.
+These steps ensure that your front-end server is up and running, and you can access your voting Dapp through Morpheus.

-## 2. Trying the Voting Dapp
+## 2. Trying the Crowdfunding Dapp

 1. **Connect to Metamask:**